New York Songlines: Bedford Street

 NYC - West Village: Chumley's by wallyg, on Flickr

 86: This unmarked door was the entrance to Chumley's, a former speakeasy that never had an outside sign.
-A literary hangout for Steinbeck, Fitzgerald, O'Neill, Dos Passos, Faulkner, Anais Nin, Orson Welles, Edna St. Vincent Millay, James Thurber etc. It evolved into a popular, cozy bar and restaurant; it can be seen in such films as Reds, Bright Lights, Big City, Wolfen and Sweet and Lowdown--or you can see it online.
-A wall collapse shuttered Chumley's in 2007; a reopening has been promised for years, but bizarrely now faces community opposition.
-If you were living in the neighborhood before 1922, then you have the standing to oppose Chumley's.
+A literary hangout for Steinbeck, Fitzgerald, O'Neill, Dos Passos, Faulkner, Willa Cather, Ring Lardner, EE Cummings, Anais Nin, Orson Welles, Edna St. Vincent Millay, James Thurber etc. It evolved into a popular, cozy bar and restaurant; it can be seen in such films as Reds, Bright Lights, Big City, Wolfen and Sweet and Lowdown.
+A wall collapse shuttered Chumley's in 2007; It reopened from 2016 to 2020, but did not survive the Covid shutdown.

 S <=== BARROW STREET ===> N